geoff-project/coi/docs/tutorials/packaging.rst

     [tool.setuptools_scm]

     # PyTest takes its options in a nested table
-    # called `.ini_options`.
+    # called `ini_options`.
 Here, we tell it to also run
     # doctests, not just unit tests.
     [tool.pytest.ini_options]
     addopts = '--doctest-modules'

-    # Pylint splits its configuration across multiple tables.
+    # PyLint splits its configuration across multiple tables.
     # Here, we disable one warning and minimize their report
     # size.
     [tool.pylint.reports]